Nalvaravu: Production

 Nalvaravu was directed by the duo Charlie–Maniam, produced by K. N. Natarajan under S. V. Movies, and written by Vidwan Ve.
 Lakshmanan.
 The final cut measured 4388 metres.

 Themes

 The film deals primarily with divorce and remarriage.

 Soundtrack

-The soundtrack was composed by T. Chalapathi Rao.
+The soundtrack was composed by T. Chalapathi Rao, with lyrics by Vidvan Ve.
+Lakshmanan.

 Release and reception

 Nalvaravu was released on 5 March 1964.
 The critic from The Indian Express said, "Rarely does one come across a movie which is bad in all aspects."
 T. M. Ramachandran of Sport and Pastime said the film provides "nothing but boredom for the cinegoers".